Am I eligible for Weber State University's Early College Program?

 Am I eligible for financial aid and scholarships?

 Although Early College students are not eligible for Federal Student Aid, you can apply for the WSU Early College scholarship for NUAMES High School.
-To see if you are eligible view the current scholarship policy.
+To see if you are eligible view our scholarship page.

 What is the New Century Scholarship?